- Safety and Health Topics

 OSHA has partnered with the National Oceanic and Atmospheric Administration (NOAA) on weather service alerts.
 NOAA's alerts are based on a "heat index" that indicates how hot it really feels when relative humidity is factored with the actual air temperature.
 This information can help workers and employers take precautions in a timely way to prevent heat-related illness.

-OSHA Technical Manual (OTM).
-OSHA Directive TED 01-00-015 [TED 1-0.15A], (January 20, 1999).
-Includes a chapter on Heat Stress with useful sections on the signs and symptoms of heat stress, sampling methods, control suggestions, and guidelines for investigating heat stress in the workplace.
+- OSHA Technical Manual (OTM) Chapter – Heat Stress.
+OSHA Directive TED 01-00-015 [TED 1-0.15A], (September 15, 2017).
+Includes useful sections on heat illness, prevention programs, assessment and screening for heat stress in the workplace.

 - Working Outdoors in Warm Climates.
 OSHA Fact Sheet, (September 2005).

 - Protecting Yourself in the Sun.
 OSHA Publication 3166, (2003).
 Also available in Spanish.
 Contains suggestions to protect employees from harmful ultraviolet (UV) radiation.

 - Protecting Yourself From Heat Stress.
 U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2010-114, (April 2010).
 Fast Facts pocket card.

 - Occupational Safety and Health Guidance Manual for Hazardous Waste Site Activities.
 NIOSH/OSHA/USCG/EPA Chapter 8, (1985).
 Provides guidance for performing physiological monitoring of workers at hot worksites.